Contributor: Michael Liebreich

 The problem with a levelised cost calculation is that it makes lots of assumptions, not least about capacity utilisation, and it does not include the cost of managing intermittency.
 What happens when you saturate the system with wind or solar depends on what you think is going to happen next with power storage, demand response, electric vehicles, mandated back-up and dozens of other factors.
-These are all highly dynamic because, of course, they are part of a complex system, and systems exhibit emergent behavior.
+These are all highly dynamic because, of course, they are part of a complex system, and systems exhibit emergent behaviour.
 You can spend a lifetime studying the construction of a single neuron, yet know little of what drives a nematode, let alone a human.
 Real-life systems exhibit unexpected population surges and crashes, periods of equilibrium punctuated by periods of shattering change, tipping points, phase changes, extinctions.

 This is the reality of the world’s energy transition: it is dynamic, complex, unpredictable and fraught with risk.
 And it is among these shifting sands that energy decision-makers must plant their feet.
-Not surprisingly, perhaps, some choose to cling to old certainties, heuristics that worked fine during a long period of strategy stability: demand stimulation, baseload-plus-peak, centralisation, scale, vertical integration, dispatch management, control, confidentiality.
+Not surprisingly, perhaps, some choose to cling to old certainties, heuristics that worked fine during a long period of strategic stability: demand stimulation, baseload-plus-peak, centralisation, scale, vertical integration, dispatch management, control, confidentiality.
 But a shifting environment means increasingly replacing dinosaur heuristics with mammal heuristics: efficiency, flexibility, responsiveness, open data, transparency, coalitions.

-It is with this system approach in mind that we have designed the agenda of our upcoming sixth Bloomberg New Energy Finance Summit (which takes place in New York, on 22 to 24 April).
+It is with this systematic approach in mind that we have designed the agenda of our upcoming sixth Bloomberg New Energy Finance Summit (which takes place in New York, on 22 to 24 April).
 We are focusing it on what we are calling the New Energy ROI: Resilience, Optionality and Intelligence, after three strategic elements which we think can be decision-makers’ allies as they place bets in an energy environment characterised by risk and change.

 The energy world is becoming more volatile.
 Energy systems need to be able to withstand larger shocks, from more quarters than ever before.
 Technological change.
 Commodity price spikes.
 Climate-related extreme weather.
 Financial instability.
 Policy change.

 Impacts on the energy system from any of these sources may begin gradually, but they do not end that way.
 Floodwaters rise gradually, but can jump from “within tolerances” to “catastrophic” with a marginal movement; intake water temperatures have forced the shutdown of nuclear plants in France and in the eastern US.
 So it is too with technological change.
-The reduction in price of solar between 2000 and 2010 made little impact on its viability.
+The reduction in the price of solar between 2000 and 2010 made little impact on its viability.
 The same percentage reduction since 2010 has meant that huge markets for unsubsidised rooftop solar are now opening up.
 To borrow Ernest Hemingway’s description in The Sun Also Rises of how a character lost his fortune, impacts happen “Gradually, and then all at once.”

-More than ever, therefore, decision-makers need to ask not just “what is the best expected outcome”, but “what is the worst that can happen”.
+More than ever, therefore, decision-makers need to ask not just “what is the best-expected outcome”, but “what is the worst that can happen”.
 Certain solutions are inherently better than others.
 Distributed beats centralised.
-Diversity beats a mono-culture.
+Diversity beats a monoculture.
 Consensus beats confrontation.
 Local beats distant.
 Resilience means power storage, to build in tolerance.
 It means smart grids, to match supply and demand.
 It also means future-proofing the design and location of assets; floodplains and valleys which provide cheap access to cooling and make-up water may be out of the money if they bring flood risk in future climate scenarios.

 Financial firms may be ahead in this respect; after all, Thomas Edison’s very first electricity plant in New York City served a single client – JP Morgan and Company.
 During Hurricane Sandy, one of the few fully operational buildings in Lower Manhattan was Goldman Sachs’ headquarters.

 Hurricane Sandy’s impacts inspired Governor Andrew Cuomo to create the NYS2100 Commission “in response to the recent, unprecedented, and severe weather events experienced by New York State and the surrounding region.”
-The executive summary of its recent draft report invokes “resilience” 36 times and demands that New York “rebuild smart: ensure replacement with better options and redundant systems”.
+The executive summary of its recent draft report invokes “resilience” 36 times and demands that New York “rebuild smartly: ensure replacement with better options and redundant systems”.